neuroeddu/HistQ/README.md

 The measurements will be compiled into a csv.

-Rhalena A. Thomas, Eddie Cai and Vincent Soubannier.
+Rhalena A. Thomas, Eddie Cai, Vincent Soubannier and Frederick Larroquette